mmjulkowska/MVApp/README.md

 ### 2. DATA MODELLING

 ####  Why model your data?

-If you have a continuous Independent Variable in your experiment, you might want to estimate how your phenotype changes across it.
+If you have a continuous Independent Variable in your experiment, you might want to estimate how your Dependent Variables change across it.
 For example, you could investigate the the dynamics of plant/basterial growth over time, or the dose dependency of a phenotypic response to a chemical treatment.
 Fitting the curves will allow you to observe and model these response dynamics.

-#### What kind of curves can we fit?
+#### What kind of curves can you fit?
 At the moment, you can fit simple functions: linear, quadratic, exponential and square root functions.
 For these functions, we fit linear model (using lm() function) between the continuous Independent Variable indicated in the "Time" column and the Dependent Variable (phenotype)[How many times do we need to reindicate this?].

 Modelling of non-linear functions also relies on fitting a linear function, but after transformation of the Dependent Variable: